DeepRegNet/DeepReg/docs/doc_data_loader.md

   Images are organized into multiple groups.

-  An example case is single-modality intra-subject registration, such as registering time-series images within individual subjects, a group is a subject in this case.
+  An example case is single-modality intra-subject registration, such as registering time-series images within individual subjects, a group is one subject in this case.

   Read [grouped images](#grouped-images) for more details.

 For all three above cases, the images can be either unlabeled or labeled.
-An label is considered as a boolean mask on the image, it can be a segmentation or a one-hot landmark.
+A label is represented by a boolean mask on the image, such as a segmentation of an anatomical structure or landmark.

 ## Dataset Requirements

-To use the provided dataset loaders, there are multiple requirements for the images and labels.
-Read each dataset loader for more details.
+To use the provided dataset loaders, other detailed images and labels requirements are described in individual dataset loader sections.
+Gnereal requirements are described as follows.

 - Image

-  - Currently, DeepReg only supports 3D images and all images should have the same shape, e.g. `(m_dim1, m_dim2, m_dim3)`.<br> Except For paired images, the moving images and fixed images can have different shapes, e.g. `(m_dim1, m_dim2, m_dim3)` and `(f_dim1, f_dim2, f_dim3)`.
+  - Currently, DeepReg currently supports 3D images.
+All images should have the same shape, e.g. `(m_dim1, m_dim2, m_dim3)`.<br> An exception is that, for paired image loaders, the moving images and fixed images can have different shapes, e.g.
+    `(m_dim1, m_dim2, m_dim3)` and `(f_dim1, f_dim2, f_dim3)`.

 - Label

-  - If an image is labeled, the label's shape has to be the same as the image.
+  - If an image is labeled, the label shape must be the same as the image shape.
 But each image can have more than one labels.<br>

-    For instance, an image if of shape `(dim1, dim2, dim3)`, its label's shape can be `(dim1, dim2, dim3)` (single label) or `(dim1, dim2, dim3, num_labels)` (multiple
+    For instance, an image of shape `(dim1, dim2, dim3)`, its label shape can be `(dim1, dim2, dim3)` (single label) or `(dim1, dim2, dim3, num_labels)` (multiple
     labels).